 05.BAIES

-Good to Know: The international menu at BAIES pairs modern French techniques with a terrace view that tracks the sun across the valley.
+Good to Know: The international influences at BAIES give the modern French menu a sharp edge.

 © Photo Credits: La Mangeoire